lilithmode/supacollider/140_character_patch/README.md

 #### shoutout [this website](https://supercollider.github.io/sc-140.html) for giving me the inspiration i needed for this. especially Nathanel Virgo's patch

 #### the first iteration is tough. i don't know why it's not counting my file when i tried to replace certain aspects of it and modify it. it's pretty cool to scrub but i just want something a bit more rudimentary.

+#### i used a buffer.read to get the sound that i put in my folder (which i shortened for ultimate brevity) and just copied over the code. i need to figure out how it reads here

 ```b=Buffer.read(s,"hl.wav");play{t=Impulse.kr(5);PlayBuf.ar(1,b,1,t,Demand.kr(t,0,Dseq(1e3*[103,41,162,15,141,52,124,190],4)))!2}```